 I am all about simplicity, and some of my favorite freezer meals are ones that are simple to prep, simple to freeze, and simple to cook!
-This Baked Brown Sugar Garlic Chicken freezer meal ticks all those boxes!
+This oven-baked Garlic Brown Sugar Chicken freezer meal ticks all those boxes!

-It also doesn’t hurt that it is basically chicken bathed in a carmelized brown sugar sauce, making it a bit more appealing to the littles at the dinner table.
-Because who doesn’t love anything bathed in carmelized brown sugar sauce???
+It also doesn’t hurt that it is basically chicken bathed in a caramelized brown sugar sauce, making it a bit more appealing to the littles at the dinner table.
+Because who doesn’t love anything bathed in caramelized brown sugar sauce???
 I mean, really…

-For the adults, the addition of garlic and thyme help mellow all that sweetness and give it a little undercurrent of “umpf” in the flavor.
+For the adults, the addition of garlic and thyme helps mellow all that sweetness and give it a little undercurrent of “umpf” in the flavor.